-The unit also trialled imaging hardware for the automated counting of macropods in collaboration with the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
-This work will continue during 2019.
+No significant research projects involving commercially harvested macropods were undertaken during 2019 in Queensland.
+However the Macropod Management unit continued trialling imaging hardware for the automated counting of macropods in collaboration with the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+This work will continue during 2020.